-Royal Volunteer Service/NHS has put together guidance on a range of possible payment mechanisms for volunteers – this is primarily aimed at GoodSAM volunteers, but the principles can apply to everyone.
-The guidance can be found here.
+Royal Volunteer Service/NHS has put together guidance, which can be found here on goodsamapp.org, on a range of possible payment mechanisms for volunteers – this is primarily aimed at GoodSAM volunteers, but the principles can apply to everyone.

 Age UK – Full week meals

 21 meals for £20 delivered to the person’s door.
 What is included? – delivery will include a full week of meals made up of 7 breakfasts, 7 lunches and 7 dinners.
 If there is a person over 65 and living in Lincolnshire, they are able to make the most of this partnership between Salted Orange Food Co. and Age UK Lincoln & South Lincolnshire.
-The Salted Orange 21 Meals offer can be found here and the full menu can be found here.
+The Salted Orange 21 Meals offer can be found here on George and the full menu can be found here on George.

 To order and for more information call Age UK Lincoln & South Lincolnshire on 03455 564144